-28. In view of the tariff prescription and the provisions regarding manner of offering of TV signals to the commercial subscribers, there is no need for sub-categorization of the commercial subscribers into similarly placed groups for the purpose of prescription of tariff dispensation for commercial subscribers.
+28. In view of the tariff prescription and the provisions regarding manner of offering of TV signals to the commercial subscribers, there is no need for subcategorization of the commercial subscribers into similarly placed groups for the purpose of prescription of tariff dispensation for commercial subscribers.
 The only distinction required is to place the commercial subscribers into two broad classes - (i) those who offer television services/programmes as part of amenities to their guests and (ii) those who charge for the same in the manner as discussed in para 21 above.
-In view of the above, regulation 13.2A.1 has been suitably amended.
+Accordingly, clause 3 has been suitably amended.